Power Sharing in Belgium and Sri Lanka Class 10 |CBSE Quick Revision Notes Power Sharing

 Brussels (Capital of Belgium):

-• 80% people speak French
+• 80% people speak French.

-• 20% people speak Dutch
+• 20% people speak Dutch.

-• French-speaking: Minority in the country, majority in Brussels
+• French-speaking: Minority in the country, majority in Brussels.

-• Dutch-speaking: Majority in the country, minority in Brussels
+• Dutch-speaking: Majority in the country, minority in Brussels.

-• Tension due to economic gap and power imbalance
+• Tension due to economic gap and power imbalance.

-Accommodation of diversities (1970–1993):
+Accommodation of Diversities (1970–1993):

-• 4 constitutional amendments introduced:
+• Four constitutional amendments introduced.

-• Equal ministers in the central government from both communities
+• Equal ministers in the central government from both communities.

-• State governments are no longer subordinate to the central government
+• State governments are no longer subordinate to the central government.

-Results of the Belgian model:
+Results of the Belgian Model:

-• Helped avoid civil strife
+• Helped avoid civil strife.

-• Prevented division of the country on linguistic lines
+• Prevented division on linguistic lines.

-• Brussels became the headquarters of the European Union
+• Brussels became the headquarters of the European Union.

 Power Sharing in Sri Lanka

-• Independence: 1948
+• Independence: 1948.

-• Location: Island nation in the Indian Ocean, south of India
+• Location: Island nation south of India.

-• Population: About 2 crore
+• Population: About 2 crore.

-• Sinhala speakers – 74% of the population
+• Sinhala speakers – 74% of the population.

-• Tamil speakers – 18% of the population
+• Tamil speakers – 18% of the population.

 Tamils further divided into:

-• Sri Lankan Tamils – Tamil natives of the country
+• Sri Lankan Tamils – Tamil natives of the country.

 Distribution: